 Oberschwaben provides the best conditions and beautiful countryside for cycling.
 More athletic cyclists can explore the hillscapes between the Danube and the lake and cross the part of the Allgäu region that extends into Baden-Württemberg.
-Sometimes level but in the Allgäu region mostly hilly along paved cycle paths, quiet side streets and
+Sometimes level but in the Allgäu region mostly hilly along paved cycle paths, quiet side streets and some natural paths.

 Where is the starting point of the holiday?

 The Lake Constance to the Danube tour stays in familiar middle class hotels at 3*** level carefully chosen for their location, hospitality and proximity to your tour route.